usaid-cs/yesterday-i-learned/kotlin.md

 1. Kotlin was *invented* by JetBrains, the people who made Android Studio.
 It is impossible not to get first-class support for it.
+1. There is a repl (called `kotlinc-jvm`), but it's hella slow.
+[Install with instructions.](https://kotlinlang.org/docs/tutorials/command-line.html)
 1. [Kotlin has longer compilation times compared to Java](https://medium.com/keepsafe-engineering/kotlin-vs-java-compilation-speed-e6c174b39b5d), with the exception of incremental builds, which may match Java's compile time.
 So, while developer efficiency goes up (with less boilerplate code), machine efficiency goes down.
 A fair tradeoff.
 1. [`f() ?: g()`](https://en.wikipedia.org/wiki/Elvis_operator) is `f() ? f() : g()`, except `f` doesn't get called twice.
 1. Apparently, one of Kotlin's big selling points is [null safety](https://kotlinlang.org/docs/reference/null-safety.html), where normal variables can never point to a `null`.
 But [`null` is still a thing](https://kotlinlang.org/docs/reference/null-safety.html) and can be explicitly checked and/or allowed (by adding `?` after the variable name declaration).
 [Saying "no more `NullPointerException`" is **not** true](https://clearbridgemobile.com/java-vs-kotlin-which-is-the-better-option-for-android-app-development/).